acarbone/AssetsMinify/README.md

 AssetsMinify takes every CSS and JS asset included using `wp_enqueue_style()` and `wp_enqueue_script()` and Merges+Minifies them.

-You can also use AssetsMinify to create your WP theme using Compass / sass / less without configuring any `config.rb` or *that kind of stuff*.
+You can also use AssetsMinify to create your WP theme using Compass / SASS / LESS without configuring any `config.rb` or *that kind of stuff*.

 How it works